 Compassionate use policy

-Please note that we are currently conducting a phase IIb clinical trial of psilocybin therapy for treatment-resistant depression.
-We will not have preliminary efficacy and safety data until the end of this phase at the very earliest, and so our psilocybin is not yet available for compassionate use.
+Please note that we are currently conducting a phase IIb clinical trial of COMP360 psilocybin therapy for treatment-resistant depression.
+We will not have preliminary efficacy and safety data until the end of this phase at the very earliest, and so COMP360 could not yet be considered under compassionate use criteria.

 Through the clinical development process, a drug is rigorously tested for safety and efficacy in humans.
 If proven, it is submitted to regulatory authorities for approval for sale, and then made available through healthcare systems to as many patients in need as possible, as quickly as possible.
 Because we do not know during the clinical development whether the investigational medicine is safe or effective, compassionate use may present risks for both the patient and the clinical development programme.
 For patients, compassionate use may bring potential safety risks or a false sense that the medicine will provide benefit; for the clinical development programme, it can delay or jeopardise the approval of a new medicine sought by many.